CppMicroServices/rfcs/text/0000-Bundle-Load-API.md

 T GetSymbol(void * handle, const std::string& symname);

 ```
-This API will first check if the bundle (from which the symbols are to be fetched) is in START + ACTIVE state (i.e if the bundle is valid or not).
+This API will first check if the bundle (from which the symbols are to be fetched) is in START + ACTIVE state.
-If not, it will throw an exception with message as "invalid bundle".
+If the state is not START + ACTIVE , it will throw an exception with message as "invalid bundle".

-It will then supply the following incoming params to BundleUtils's GetSymbol function.
+It yes, it will then supply the following incoming params to BundleUtils's GetSymbol function.

 1) type of the symbol
 2) name of the symbol
 3) handle to the bundle's shared library